Gibson Guitars explained

 gibson guitars explained

-The first thing you need to understand about tuning a guitar is that each tuning peg will be slightly different on each side of the headstock.
-Turn the tuning peg to the side you want to tune and then tune up or down.
+The first thing you must understand about tuning a guitar is that each tuning peg will be slightly different on each side of the headstock.
+Turn the tuning peg to the side you want to adjust and then tune up or down.
 This will allow you to keep your strings in tune for longer.
-Once you have your guitar tuned, you can also change the string tension using tuning keys.
+Once your guitar is tuned, you can change the string tension using tuning keys.
 You can find these on most guitars.

 A locking tuner is an excellent choice for anyone who wants a classic look.
-These tuners have a staggered post design, so the G and D strings are in the middle of the height and the B and high E strings are at the shortest.
-The 6GLO tuners are perfect for acoustic and electric guitars, as well as for Epiphone and Gibson Les Pauls.
+These tuners have a staggered post design, so the G and D strings are in the middle of the height, and the B and high E strings are at the shortest.
+The 6GLO tuners are perfect for acoustic and electric guitars and for Epiphone and Gibson Les Pauls.
 They are designed to fit vintage-style peg holes.
 They include mounting hardware and are easy to install.

-When you’re using a locking tuner on your guitar, you’ll want to use a tremolo bridge to ensure that the strings are kept in place.
-This is a good way to get the best results from your guitar since the strings are more likely to stay in tune if they aren’t sliding around.
-However, if your tremolo isn’t working properly, you might want to consider replacing the tuner.
+When using a locking tuner on your guitar, you’ll want to use a tremolo bridge to keep the strings in place.
+This is an excellent way to get the best results from your guitar since the strings are more likely to stay in tune if they aren’t sliding around.
+However, if your tremolo isn’t working correctly, you might consider replacing the tuner.

-When you’re redrilling your tuners, it’s a good idea to avoid hammering on the back of the headstock.
-This can cause serious damage to the finish of the guitar.
+When redrilling your tuners, avoiding hammering on the back of the headstock is a good idea.
+This can cause severe damage to the finish of the guitar.
 You can protect the back of the headstock with cloth or masking tape.
 It’s also a good idea to measure the screw thread on your old tuner and match it to your new one.
 You can then mark where the screw will go.

 Owningagibson.com